leopauly/Robotics101/README.md

 # Robotics101
-_Pick and place_ example using MoveIt python interface in ROS
+_Pick and Place_ example using MoveIt python interface in ROS